antoshkaplus/Android_RecursiveLists/README.md

 ## Story
 Sometimes I just need to write somewhere some kind of list.
 Those lists sometimes grouped by category.
 And also we want to support subcategories.
 So recursive lists are very good for those things.

-Now it's also about keeping your tasks there.
-We decided not to write multiple applications, but use one.

-### Final version for offline only usage
+You can think of it as a big tree full of different items.

+Also people like to make lists of tasks they want to complete.
+And usually those are also divided on categories.
+Sometimes you may want to have a task that consists of multiple small tasks.

+With tasks we can implement different statistics to show user his productivity.

+## What's New
+* We are working on web app

+## Bugs
+* Not ready

 ## Features
+* Not ready

+## TODO Android App

+### Features
 * reposition
 * deletion
 * renaming